eddyizm/quotes/README.md

 Set up pod to put all related app containers together, like docker compose.
 Note mapped ports are only declared at the top level , rather the pod the containers are in.

+// moving this pod building to a start up script

 Build quote app image first
 `podman build -t quote-app -f Dockerfile`